 - 2 tablespoons gluten free hoisin sauce

-- 4 tablespoons pale or medium dry sherry
+- 4 tablespoons medium dry sherry

 - 2 teaspoons Chinese five spice powder

 - 1 teaspoon ground paprika